paxdotdev/docs/src/start-creating-a-project.md

 ## Create a Project

-When starting a new Pax project, you have two choices: either use the `pax` CLI to generate a project, or manually add dependencies to an existing Rust project.
+When starting a new Pax project, you have two choices: either use `pax` via CLI to generate a new Rust + Pax project, or manually add dependencies to an existing Rust project.

 #### A. Generate a new Pax project with the Pax CLI